aws-samples/serverless-patterns/kinesis-stream-to-eventbridge-sam/README.md

     * Enter the desired AWS Region
     * Enter an IAM role name for the parameter `IAMRoleName`
-    * Allow SAM CLI to create IAM roles with the required permissions Once you have run `sam deploy —guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
+    * Allow SAM CLI to create IAM roles with the required permissions Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.
 1. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for testing.